 From a reader’s perspective, they’re also able to ‘guide’ your audience around the site, improving their experience and adding significant value.

-The same as internal links can positively boost your content, linking out to reputable and trusted sources is extremely valuable.
+As internal links can positively boost your content, linking to reputable and trusted sources is extremely valuable.
 Providing your readers with more support on key points within the article keeps your audience better satisfied, and search engines will reward you.

-Important: Avoid linking to external content that will directly compete with the keyword you’re trying to rank for.
+Important: Avoid linking to external content that competes with the keyword you’re trying to rank for.